Following is an update on my search for the perfect recipe organizer…

 I’m completely 100% thrilled that my recipe problems have finally been solved!

-Pros & Cons of Keeping Recipes In Google Docs
+Pros & Cons Of Keeping Recipes In Google Drive

 Aside from the ease and convenience of using Google Docs to store all of my favorite recipes, there are a few other pros & cons worth mentioning…